Ardtornish Primary School

 They might experience cyber bullying or be at risk from contact by strangers.
 Teenagers, in particular, might be caught out by the commercial side of the internet, through advertising, scams or through sharing downloads of music or television programs.

-We continue to actively educate the students at Ardtornish through our cyber safety lessons but you as parents play a critical role in helping them have safe and positive experiences online.
+We will continue to actively educate the students at Ardtornish through our cyber safety lessons but you as parents play a critical role in helping them have safe and positive experiences online.

 We actively work to ensure no child at Ardtornish Primary School ever encounters a problem